-Before we delve into the core topic, let us first go through the very important tools from the economic profession – Edgeworth Box diagram, production possibility curve, and iso-revenue line.
-These tools are the fundamentals to understand the equilibrium of multi-product firms.
-Then after, we will elaborate on the necessary and sufficient conditions for the equilibrium of a multi-product firm.
+Before we delve into the core topic, let us first review the very important tools from the economic profession—the Edgeworth Box diagram, production possibility curve, and iso-revenue line.
+These tools are the fundamentals for understanding the equilibrium of multi-product firms.
+Then, we will elaborate on the necessary and sufficient conditions for this equilibrium.

 Assumption of theory